wattyven/Live-Stream-TL/README.md

 # Live Stream Translations

-This is a real-time translation application that uses the Vosk library and OpenAI API.
+This is a real-time translation application that uses Vosk and the OpenAI API.
 It provides a user interface for starting and stopping translations, and supports logging of translations.

 ## Screenshot